Mostrar el registro sencillo del ítem

 dc.contributor.authorAutorAmaya-Rodriguez, Cesar A.

-dc.contributor.authorAutorCarvajal-Zamorano, Karina
+dc.contributor.authorAutorCarvajal-Zamorano, Karina.

 dc.contributor.authorAutorBustos, Daniel

-dc.contributor.authorAutorAlegría-Arcos, Melissa
+dc.contributor.authorAutorAlegría-Arcos, Melissa.

 dc.contributor.authorAutorCastillo, Karen